rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/5-this-is-gitops.md

     Look at that!
 The `NEW_EXAMPLE_VARIABLE` has disappeared!!!!

     That's right, they've been over written by ArgoCD who's taken the configuration in git and applied it on top.
-The `NEW_EXAMPLE_VARIABLE` was **not** in git so it was removed.
+The `NEW_EXAMPLE_VARIABLE` was **not** in git, so it was removed.
 If we want to persist the variable, we can of course add it to out git repo!

 🪄🪄 You've just experienced how great and powerful the GitOps is!
 Let's advance to see how we utilize it in our application development! 🪄🪄